isomerpages/cris-scri/_national-coordinating-body/Clinical Trial Process Enhancement.md

 permalink: /national-coordinating-body/clinical-trial-process-enhancement/
 description: ""
 ---
-The clinical trial enhancement process involves refining and optimizing various aspects of clinical trials to ensure its effectiveness and reliability.
+The **Clinical Trial Enhancement Process** involves refining and optimizing various aspects of clinical trials to ensure its effectiveness and reliability.
 This iterative process includes reviewing trial startup processes, trial protocols, participant recruitment strategies, data collection methods, and statistical analysis plans.
 Enhancement might also focus on minimizing biases, improving patient safety and increasing the trial’s overall efficiency.
 Regular evaluations and adjustments help trialists and researchers identify potential challenges and implement necessary improvements, ultimately leading to more robust and informative clinical trial outcomes.

-**

-Clinical Trial One Stop Shop - CTSG
+#### Clinical Trial One Stop Shop - CTSG

 The purpose of CTSG is to provide access to patients, researchers, clinicians, industry partners and sponsors to find, conduct, participate and invest in high quality and ethical clinical research in Singapore.

-This will help:
+**This will help:**

 *   To improve health outcomes